2024 CAMP AMERICA TERMS & CONDITIONS OF APPLICATION & PLACEMENT

 e) Applicants without a clear police check should be aware that additional costs will be incurred if additional checks are deemed necessary and may also incur substantial additional Embassy costs during the visa application process.

 f) Applicants should be aware that they may be required to complete additional US State Police checks and finger prints (in addition to checks completed in their home country).
 When required these checks are completed upon arrival at camp.
 Checks are handled differently by each camp and state.
 Some additional charges may apply.

 12. Medical Background Checks

-a) there are a number of medical conditions that render applicants ineligible for the programme.
-Please see the FAQ section on our website, www.campamerica.co.uk, for the details of our current medical policy. http://www.campamerica.co.uk/help/faqs
+a) There are a number of medical conditions that render applicants’ ineligible for the programme.
+Please see the FAQ section on our website, www.campamerica.co.uk, for further details. http://www.campamerica.co.uk/help/faqs